-Help Bring Tech into the Future with Automation
+Help Bring Tech Into the Future With Automation

 Understand the building blocks of electronic systems through an Associate Degree with a Specialization in Automation and Electronic Systems from DeVry University.
-Through our Automation and Electronics Systems Specialization, you’ll build a foundation of skills to help you stay competitive in today’s Internet of Things (IoT) economy.
-Additionally, with our Tech Core curriculum, you’ll get hands-on learning, experience real-world IoT simulations, and build a solid foundation in technology you can put to work tomorrow.
+Through our Automation and Electronics System Specialization, you’ll build a foundation of skills to help you stay competitive in today’s Internet of Things (IoT) economy.
+Additionally, with our Tech Core curriculum, you’ll get hands-on learning, experience real-world IoT simulations and build a solid foundation in technology you can put to work tomorrow.

 Get to Know Our Electronic Systems and Automation Degree Specialization